wellyshen/react-cool-starter/README.md

 ### Unit Tests

 The starter use [Jest](https://facebook.github.io/jest/) as the testing engine.
 It runs in a Node environment, so you won't have access to the DOM.
-In addition, Jest support the feature of [snapsot testing](http://facebook.github.io/jest/docs/snapshot-testing.html#content), which is very useful for testing React component.
+In addition, Jest support the feature of [snapsot testing](http://facebook.github.io/jest/docs/snapshot-testing.html#content), which is very powerful for testing React component.
 Give it a try, you'll be impressed.

 I also use [enzyme](https://github.com/airbnb/enzyme) as the testing utility for React, which makes it easier to assert, manipulate, and traverse your React Components' output.
 The unit tests focus on three parts as below: